apache/pulsar-site/versioned_docs/version-2.8.x/client-libraries-java.md

 boolean|`autoUpdatePartitions`|If `autoUpdatePartitions` is enabled, a consumer subscribes to partition increasement automatically.<br /><br />**Note**: this is only for partitioned consumers.|true boolean|`replicateSubscriptionState`|If `replicateSubscriptionState` is enabled, a subscription state is replicated to geo-replicated clusters.|false

 You can configure parameters if you do not want to use the default configuration.
-For a full list, see the Javadoc for the {@inject: javadoc:ConsumerBuilder:/client/org/apache/pulsar/client/api/ConsumerBuilder} class.
+For a full list, see the Javadoc for the [ConsumerBuilder](/api/client/org/apache/pulsar/client/api/ConsumerBuilder) class.

 The following is an example.